-- Remove the blank filler trays and insert drive trays.
-Connect power to the drive expansion units first, then connect power to the FAStT600 storage server.
-After the storage server is powered-on, the storage server locates the new drives. - 6.
+- 5. Remove the blank filler trays and insert drive trays.
+Connect power to the storage server, and then connect power to the drive expansion enclosures.
+After the enclosures are powered-on, the storage server locates the new drives. - 6.
 Use the storage-management software to check the status of the new drives, correct any errors found, and configure the new drives.